 How will I be assessed?

-Modules in the preliminary, first and second years are normally assessed through a combination of coursework and examinations.
-Coursework may take the form of written practical reports, structured reports, class tests, structured answer tests, group work, poster and oral presentations and computing/statistical problem-solving exercises.
+First and second year modules are normally assessed through a combination of coursework and examinations.
+All modules include coursework assessments, which may take the form of written practical reports, structured reports, class tests, structured answer tests, group work, poster and oral presentations and computing/statistical problem-solving exercises.
 Assessments may be summative and count towards the final module mark, or formative, helping you to learn and practice key skills and knowledge through feedback.
 End of module exams comprise a machine-marked structured answer section (assessing breadth of knowledge) and a written answer section (assessing depth of knowledge in specific topics).

 In the final year, taught modules are assessed by examination and extended analytical coursework.
 Your final year research project is assessed by a supervisor’s evaluation and a written report.